davidosomething/bigkid/README.md

 ## What does it include?
 Look at the `package.json` file, `Gruntfile.coffee`, and `karma.conf.coffee`
 All of those dependencies are set up and working for you.

+Also CommonJS modules are fully supported by the app and tests.
+Add external libraries and shims into `config/browserify-shim.coffee`

 A really simple browserify project exists in `app/` and a basic test suite in `spec`

 ## How do I use it?
 Tear it apart and pick at what you need.

+`grunt build` will compile the project
+`grunt test` will run the test runner (karma)

 ## Props
 Wouldn't be possible without [@kylewelsby](https://github.com/kylewelsby)'s fork of karma-coverage.